NiWaRe/agent-dev-collection/README.md

 # Agent Dev Collection
 This is a living repo gathering the most important evals, monitoring, test cases for the continuous development and improvement of agents.
-We'll add monitoring tooling and a standardized capability test cases to a basic agent application.
+We'll add monitoring and evaluation tooling and standardized capability test cases (e.g. functional calling, agent communication) to a basic agent application.

 ## Knowledge Worker Project